ndriqim-lahu/E-KIOSKA/README.md

 ## Built With

-This software application is based on technology like below:
+This software application was developed using the following technology:
 * Java

 ## Features